nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-marketplace/partner-certified-addons.md

 (1)	Addon installed without issue by installing and deploying the Nuxeo addon thanks to the provided documentation

-(2)	Source code provided and live demo organized to Nuxeo Team, giving a feedback on possible technical  improvements.
+(2)	Source code provided and live demo organized to Nuxeo Team, giving feedback on possible technical improvements.

-(3)	Source code audited by the Nuxeo Professional Services : potential bugs, security breaches, performance, scalability, code maintainability, respect of Nuxeo standard guidelines and best practices  are analyzed.
+(3)	Source code audited by the Nuxeo Professional Services: potential bugs, security breaches, performance, scalability, code maintainability, respect of Nuxeo standard guidelines and best practices are analyzed.
 All necessary actions should be applied by the partner, and checked by Nuxeo.

-(4)	Users can report bugs through an online helpdesk application and get feeback from the partner on the ticket resolution.
+(4)	Users can report bugs through an online help desk application and get feedback from the partner on the ticket resolution.